wenxuan1125/Intelligent-System/hw3/README.md

 To run the code, simply enter "python hw3.py".

-After the code starts to run, first, you will be asked to input the target lable.
+After the code starts to run, first, you will be asked to input the target label.
 ![](https://i.imgur.com/4vTkOLr.png)
 You can enter "refrigerator", "rack", "cushion", "lamp" or "cooktop".
 Take "refrigerator" for example.
 ![](https://i.imgur.com/41Z1u6b.png)